pitbitdevs/pitbitdevs.org/README.md

 ## Attributions

-Thanks to [BitDevs NYC](https://github.com/BitDevsNYC/BitDevsNYC.github.io) for the Jekyll site that this site is based on.
+Thanks to [BitDevs LA](https://github.com/bitdevsla/bitdevsla.org) for the site that this site is based on.